bkesterbyld/maroon-potato/src/pages/index.md

         media_position: right
         media_width: fourty
         title: 'Nothing to learn, usable by anyone'
-      - title: High performance to power both analytics and real time apps
+      - title: Scalable native analytics and business logic
         subtitle: ''
         content: >
           Above is globally distributed and can handle ingest, analysis, and